TRS-80: Model III

-The Model III's memory map and system architecture is mostly the same as the Model I, but the disk drives and printer port were moved from memory mapped to port I/O, thus Model I software that attempts to manipulate the disk controller directly or output to the printer (in particular Model I DOSes and application packages such as Visicalc and Scripsit) will not work.
+The Model III's memory map and system architecture are mostly the same as the Model I's, but the disk drives and printer port were moved from memory mapped to port I/O, thus Model I software that attempts to manipulate the disk controller directly or output to the printer (in particular Model I DOSes and application packages such as Visicalc and Scripsit) will not work.
 Under the supplied TRSDOS 1.3 operating system Model I disks can be read in the Model III, but not vice versa.
-The optional LDOS OS (by Logical Systems Inc.) use a common disk format for both Model I and Model III versions.
+The optional LDOS OS (by Logical Systems Inc.) uses a common disk format for both Model I and Model III versions.

 Customers and developers complained of bugs in the Model III's Microsoft BASIC interpreter and TRSDOS.
 Tandy/Radio Shack (and TRS-80 magazines like 80 Micro) periodically published many software patches to correct these deficiencies and to permit users to customize the software to their preferences.

-Differences in the WD1771 and WD1791 floppy controllers created problems reading Model I disks on a Model III (the double-density upgrade in the Model I include both chips while a Model III had only the WD1791).
+Differences in the WD1771 and WD1791 floppy controllers created problems reading Model I disks on a Model III (the double-density upgrade in the Model I included both chips while a Model III had only the WD1791).
 The WD1771 supports four data markers while the WD1791 only supports two, and some versions of TRSDOS for the Model I also use them.
 In addition, they are used by copy protection schemes.
 Software was available to allow Model I disks to be read on a Model III.
-The WD1791 supports the 500 bit/s bitrate needed for high-density floppy drives, but the controller is not capable of using them without extensive modifications.
+The WD1791 supports the 500-bit/s bitrate needed for high-density floppy drives, but the controller is not capable of using them without extensive modifications.

 TRSDOS for the Model III was developed in-house by Radio Shack rather than being contracted out like the Model I's DOS.
 None of the code base from Model I DOS was reused and the Model III DOS was rewritten from scratch; this also created some compatibility issues since the Model III DOS's API was not entirely identical to the Model I DOS.
-This was primarily to avoid legal disputes with Randy Cook over ownership of the code as had occurred with Model I DOS and also because Radio Shack originally planned several features for the Model III such as 80 column text support that were not included.
+This was primarily to avoid legal disputes with Randy Cook over ownership of the code as had occurred with Model I DOS and also because Radio Shack originally planned several features for the Model III such as 80-column text support that were not included.
 Two early versions, 1.1 and 1.2, were replaced by version 1.3 in 1981 which became the standard Model III OS.
-TRSDOS 1.3 is not format compatible with 1.1 and 1.2; a utility called XFERSYS is provided which converted older format disks to TRSDOS 1.3 format (this change is permanent and the resultant disks cannot be read with the older DOS versions).
+TRSDOS 1.3 is not format compatible with 1.1 and 1.2; a utility called XFERSYS is provided which converts older format disks to TRSDOS 1.3 format (this change is permanent and the resultant disks cannot be read with the older DOS versions).